 My other local real life hero is Carol Pallesen, calligrapher.
 I’ve taken many calligraphy classes with Carol, and her dedication to teaching beautiful writing and historical context is amazing.
 Her studio Silent Hand Scriptorium has sustained itself over the years because of Carol’s dedication.
 I’ve traveled with Carol to conferences and classes.
 And I’m so lucky to have her as a local resource.

 One other hero is Marti Bein, artist.
 She is an old high school buddy who also forged a career in art and curates many shows around the region.
 Oh and Mary Lee Fulkerson, who said to me, “What if?”
 If I ask myself that consistently, I will never run out of ideas.
 I guess I have many real life heroes.

-How do you balance your day-to-day commitments with your writing life?
+How do you balance your day-to-day commitments with your creative pursuits

 Is there anything else you’d like to share with our readers?

 I’m pleased to be showing with Wild Women Artists and our next show is just coming up.

 July 19th Reception 4-8 and July 20th Show with Demonstrations 10-4 at TMCC Red Mountain Building in the Student Gallery on the ground floor